 Members and officers of the International Susan Glaspell Society have no information regarding permissions to reprint or perform Glaspell’s works.

-For information or permission from the Glaspell estate to reprint or perform her works, contact the current executors of the estate, Samuel and Benjamin Lourie.
-The ISGS has no contact information for the executors at the present time.
+For information or permission from the Glaspell estate to reprint or perform her works, contact the current executors of the estate, Samuel and Benjamin Lourie, who may be reached at email@example.com or firstname.lastname@example.org

 GENERAL INFORMATION REGARDING U.S. COPYRIGHT LAW

 Once a work has entered the public domain, it may be reprinted without permission.
 All works published before January 1, 1923, regardless of where they were published, are now in the public domain.

 The 1923 benchmark arises from a change of law in 1998.
 Until then, the maximum term of copyright protection was 75 years – an original term of 28 years which could be renewed for an additional 47 years.
 In 1998, the renewal term was extended to 67 years, allowing a maximum term of 95 years, but the change in law did not affect works with copyrights that had already expired, which included all works published prior to 1923.

 If a work was published from 1923 through 1963 but the copyright was not renewed, the work is now in the public domain.
 In order to determine whether or not a copyright was renewed, look for notice of renewal in a new edition of the work; contact the author, estate or last publisher of the work; or search the copyright records, which are stored at the Library of Congress.
 The library staff will conduct the search for a fee.
 After 1978, the copyright records are accessible online, and one of the sites linked below provides helpful information on how to conduct an online search.